it-is-final/pokemon-ace-notes/docs/frlg-jpn/getting-started/ace-set-up.md

+!!! tip
+    If you are playing on a LeafGreen game, there is an [easier method](alt-leafgreen-ace-set-up.md) that can be used to set up arbitrary code execution.

 ## Preamble

 Unlike the mail glitch in Western FRLG, Japanese FR/LG’s mail glitch writes to an area that comprises all of substructure 2, and small bits of substructures 3 and 4.